shohinsan/sjsu_cmpe_120/README.md

 # sjsu_cmpe_120
 Introduction to computer organization and architecture, system buses, internal memory and external memory, input/output, central processing unit CPU, instruction sets, CPU structure and function, RISC, control unit.
+The purpose if this class is to understand Apple hardware, design, and develop production level iOS/MacOS applications

 # Understanding of Apple ARM Architecture